 Section 1.
 The Moderator shall appoint a Committee on Committees some weeks before the annual meeting of the Association.
 This Committee shall prepare its report and shall be given the opportunity to submit its report early on the program of the first day of the annual session.
 The Committee shall name the following committees to report during the annual session: Committee on Memorials, Committee on Appreciation, and such other committees as may be requested by the Association or Moderator.
-The Committee on Committees shall also name the following standing committees: Committee on Ordination, Committee on Organization of new churches, Radio Committee, Committee on Place and Preacher, Committee on Goals, Nominating Committee, Budget and Finance Committee, Missions Committee, and such other committees as may be requested by the Association or by the Moderator.
+The Committee on Committees shall also name the following standing committees: Committee on Ordination, Committee on Organization of new churches, Radio Committee, Committee on Place and Preacher, Committee on Goals, Nominating Committee, Committee on Order of Business, Constitution and By-Laws Committee, Budget and Finance Committee, Missions Committee, and such other committees as may be requested by the Association or by the Moderator.